litestar-org/litestar/docs/usage/5-responses/4-response-headers.md

 )
 ```

-In the above example the response returned from `my_route_handler` will have a headers set from each layer of the
+In the above example the response returned from `my_route_handler` will have headers set from each layer of the
 application using the given key+value combinations.
 I.e. it will be a dictionary equal to this:

 ```json